Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: Introduction

 However, in dynamic environments such as ad-hoc meetings or voice assistant interactions, obtaining pre-registered voiceprints for all potential speakers is often unfeasible.
 Furthermore, relying on sustained auxiliary cues poses significant challenges; it is impractical to require a target speaker to maintain a fixed spatial location for reliable Direction of Arrival (DOA) estimation or to ensure that their lip movements remain constantly visible to a camera.
 In such unconstrained contexts, text-based enrollment offers a compelling solution.
-Prior research has explored extraction using \textit{natural language descriptions}, known as Language-queried Audio Source Separation (LASS)~\cite{is2022-liuxubo-liuxubo,arxiv2022-donghaowen-clipsep,arxiv-xianghao-typing,taslp2024-mahao-clapsep,arxiv2025-meta-sam}.
+Prior research has explored extraction using \textit{natural language descriptions}, known as \textit{Language-queried Audio Source Separation (LASS)}~\cite{is2022-liuxubo-liuxubo,iclr2023-donghaowen-clipsep,xianghao-typing,taslp2024-mahao-clapsep,arxiv2025-meta-sam}.
 These systems isolate sources based on descriptive attributes (e.g., ``female speaker'', ``the loudest speaker'').
 Conversely, \textit{keyword-guided extraction}, which uses \textit{partial transcription} as a reference, remains underexplored despite its immense potential.
 As illustrated in Figure~\ref{fig:illustration}, a user may wish to retrieve speech from a participant based on salient keywords they mentioned (e.g., specific topics).
 This framework offers greater flexibility by enabling full speech extraction using only partial transcription cues, thereby eliminating the need for cumbersome pre-enrollment procedures.
 It is crucial to distinguish between natural language descriptions and keyword cues.
 LASS systems use descriptive prompts as semantic attributes.
 In contrast, keyword-guided TSE must identify the target speaker by aligning the acoustic content with the specific words they speak.
-Existing instruction-following systems like LLM-TSE~\cite{arxiv-xianghao-typing} treat text as a semantic instruction rather than performing explicit keyword-guided alignment and identification.
-The primary challenge in keyword-guided TSE lies in leveraging local linguistic information (keywords) to infer a global speaker representation.
-Unlike traditional TSE, which derives global embeddings from enrolled speech, our method must bridge content-speaker alignment to generate speaker-aware representations.
+Existing instruction-following systems, such as LLM-TSE~\cite{xianghao-typing}, treat text as a semantic instruction rather than explicitly performing keyword-guided alignment and identification.